hypo69/hypo/docs/gemini/en/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/experimentation.md

         Args:
             i (int): index of the item
-            blind_name (str): the choice made by the user.
+            blind_name (str): the choice made by the user
         """

         # was the choice i randomized?
-        if i in self.choices: # check if key exists if self.choices[i] == (0, 1):
+        if i in self.choices: # Check if i exists in choices if self.choices[i] == (0, 1):
                 # no, so return the choice
                 if blind_name == self.blind_name_a: